Johor Military Forces: Administrations unit

 JMF officers and soldiers that assigned to administration, office work and instructor positions.

 Elite force platoon

-Established in 2008, the JMF Elite forces is a special forces unit placed under the responsibility of the JMF with the mandate of providing security and close protection to the Royal Family of Johor, counter-terrorism and special reconnaissance in any incidents involving the state of Johor.
+Established in 2008, the JMF Elite Unit is a special forces unit placed under the responsibility of the JMF with the mandate of providing security and close protection to the Royal Family of Johor, counter-terrorism and special reconnaissance in any incidents involving the state of Johor.
 This unit is the latest addition to the JMF and it only recruits its members from the JMF Istana Guards.

 Selection and training

 The JMF only recruits its members from Malaysians born in Johor, aged between 18 and 23 years old.
 There is a special criterion which is prioritised to those who know to read and write in Jawi script.
 This tradition continues since the JMF establishment in 1886.

 Preliminary stage – At owns district

 Last only for a day, it is done annually where the JMF staff will visit each district in Johor to recruit the potential trainees.
 The minimum physical requirement is 168 cm for height and 47.5 kg for weight.
 Potential trainees will go through a series of physical test.